 Ingredient Notes

 - Lemon Juice - Citrus adds just a touch of brightness that offsets the other sweet ingredients.
+I recommend using freshly squeezed lemon juice for the best flavor.

 - Cinnamon - Cinnamon gives a warm flavor to this sweet pie.